Amazon S3 Storage Classes

 Set the Storage Class in Backup Agent

-- Proceed to the Compression and Encryption Options step, the Storage Class option is shown and default class is selected.
-(It is only Amazon S3 option).
+- Follow the wizard to the Advanced Options step.
+The Storage Class option is shown and the default class is selected.
+Select another storage class if required.

-- Click Next to finish the backup plan.
+- Follow backup wizard steps to finish the backup plan.

 Set the Storage Class in Management Console

-With Remote Management feature, you can remotely run a new backup plan and set Amazon S3 storage class to the files that you upload to Amazon S3 storage account.
+With the Remote Management feature, you can remotely create new backup plans and set the Amazon S3 storage class for objects uploaded to the Amazon S3 storage account.